 There will be two locations for citizens to recycle their Christmas trees.

-• City of Statesboro Public Works (5 Braswell St, Statesboro, GA, 30458).
-Statesboro Public Works will be collecting drop off trees from December 27, 2024, to January 10, 2025, during normal operating hours.
+• City of Statesboro Public Works (5 Braswell St, Statesboro, Ga 30458).
+A roll-off container will be available at Public Works for 24/7 drop-off from December 22, 2025 to January 9, 2026.

 As your holiday celebrations come to a close, please consider bringing your tree to our chipper event.